 Received in 2006 from the American Society for Bariatric Surgery; successful recertification every three years since (most recent 2018).

 The National Cancer Institute (NCI) has awarded Siteman Cancer Center at Barnes-Jewish Hospital and Washington University School of Medicine in St. Louis an “exceptional” rating, based on a rigorous review of Siteman’s research programs.

-Recognized as a “Leader in LGBT Healthcare Equality” by the Human Rights Campaign (HRC) Foundation, the educational arm of the country’s largest lesbian, gay, bisexual and transgender (LGBT) civil rights organization.
+Barnes-Jewish Hospital is recognized as a “Leader in LGBTQ Health Care Equality” by the Human Rights Campaign Foundation (HRC), the educational arm of America’s largest civil rights organization working to achieve equality for lesbian, gay, bisexual, transgender and queer (LGBTQ) people.